+-EXPand

--EXPand (BOOLEAN) this optional qualifier indicates whether or not NetEx/eFT should per- form data expansion (decompression) as part of the file transfer.
+(BOOLEAN) this optional qualifier indicates whether or not NetEx/eFT should perform data expansion (decompression) as part of the file transfer.
 This value should be set to either ON or OFF.
 When EXPAND is enabled, the data is decompressed by the receiver.
 There are differing methods of decompression and the receiver will automatically use the same method as was used to compress the data.
 If the file was not compressed and this qualifier is set ON, NetEx/eFT will not decompress the file while returning an informational message.
 The default is OFF.
-For more informa- tion on the compression algorithms, refer to "NetEx/eFT Data Compression" on page 87. -FLOW (BOOLEAN) indicates whether or not NetEx/eFT should enable file transfer flow control.
+For more information on the compression algorithms, refer to "NetEx/eFT Data Compression" on page 90

+-FLOW

+(BOOLEAN) indicates whether or not NetEx/eFT should enable file transfer flow control.
 When FLOW is on, every NETEX block to be transferred must be requested by the receiving host.
 The sender sends a block only when the receiver is ready for one.
 FLOW exists to prevent unusual NETEX read timeouts during file transfers that can be caused, for example, by an interactive/selective restore from an archive file.
 (Waiting for an operator to load a tape is another example of when FLOW may be required).
+Because each block must be requested by the NetEx/eFT receiver, a significant penalty in performance is paid when FLOW is enabled.

+-MAXRECord

+(INTEGER) the maximum allowed record size when transferring files in CHARACTER or RECORD mode.
+If an attempt is made to transfer a file in CHARACTER or RECORD mode that has records larger than MAXRECORD, the transfer will terminate with an appropriate error message.

+-METHod

-Because each block must be requested by the NetEx/eFT receiver, a significant penalty in performance is paid when FLOW is enabled. -MAXRECord (INTEGER) the maximum allowed record size when transferring files in CHARACTER or RECORD mode.
-If an attempt is made to transfer a file in CHARACTER or RECORD mode that has records larger than MAXRECORD, the transfer will terminate with an appropriate error message. -METHod (STRING) this optional qualifier tells NetEx/eFT host to compress the data when the -COMPRESS qualifier is ON.
-This value can be set to RLE.
-RLE specifies the run- length-encoding method.
-The default is method is RLE.
-For more information on the compression algorithms, refer to "NetEx/eFT Data Compression" on page 87. -MODE (STRING) the current file transfer mode.
-NetEx/eFT for UNIX supports the follow- ing modes: CHARACTER, STREAM, RECORD, BACKUP, RESTORE, and COPY.
+(STRING) this optional qualifier specifies the data compression method that NetEx/eFT should use to compress the data when the -COMPRESS qualifier is ON.
+This value can be set to either LZW or RLE.
+LZW specifies Lempel-Ziv-Welch compression, and RLE specifies the run-length-encoding method.
+The default is method is LZW.
+For more information on the compression algorithms, refer to "NetEx/eFT Data Compression" on page 90.
+The minimum spelling is -METH.

+-MODE

+(STRING) the current file transfer mode.
+NetEx/eFT for UNIX supports the following modes: CHARACTER, STREAM, RECORD, BACKUP, RESTORE, and COPY.
 The value of MODE is used internally by NetEx/eFT to decide how to open and create files being transferred.
 A mode must be supported by both hosts in order to have a successful transfer.
+For more information, refer to "Transfer Modes Supported Under UNIX NetEx/eFT" on page 44.

+-PARTialrecord

-For more information, refer to "Transfer Modes Sup- ported Under UNIX NetEx/eFT" on page 42. -PARTialrecord (BOOLEAN) with PARTialrecord enabled, records of length greater than the NETEX block size can be transferred.
-The default is ON -QUIet (BOOLEAN) tells USER-Access whether or not to display informational type mes- sages on file transfer.
+(BOOLEAN) with PARTialrecord enabled, records of length greater than the NETEX block size can be transferred.
+The default is ON

+-QUIet

+(BOOLEAN) tells USER-Access whether or not to display informational type messages on file transfer.
 This value should be set to either ON or OFF.
+The default is OFF.

+-RNT

-The default is OFF. -RNT (BOOLEAN) indicates whether or not the Resilient Network Transfer option is en- abled for this file transfer.
+(BOOLEAN) indicates whether or not the Resilient Network Transfer option is enabled for this file transfer.
 This option provides the ability for the sender to resume a file transfer operation from the point of interruption.
-If RNT is enabled, the network connection between a NetEx/eFT client/server pair is reestablished following a net- work outage (e.g. a dropped connection, a checksum or CRC failure, etc.), and the file transfer operation is resumed.
+If RNT is enabled, the network connection between a NetEx/eFT client/server pair is reestablished following a network outage (e.g. a dropped connection, a checksum or CRC failure, etc.), and the file transfer operation is resumed.
 This value should be set to either ON or OFF.
-The default is OFF. -RNT_BUFalloc (INTEGER) specifies the size of the RNT buffer.
-This parameter indicates the num- ber of bytes retained by the sending host, in order to reestablish a network connection and restart a file transfer from the point of interruption.
+The default is OFF.

+-RNT_BUFalloc (INTEGER) specifies the size of the RNT buffer.
+This parameter indicates the number of bytes retained by the sending host, in order to reestablish a network connection and restart a file transfer from the point of interruption.
 The default is 262144 bytes.